DaTechNinja/bmo-investorline-infinite-session/README.md

-# bmo-investorline-infinite-session
+# BMO InvestorLine Infinite Session

-TamperMonkey script disabling 15 minute session inactivity timeout on BMO InvestorLine
+TamperMonkey script that disables 15 minute session inactivity logout on BMO InvestorLine.
+Stay logged in as long as you want!